-Hand sanitiser is available to all mourners, at the entrance to the chapel.
+Hand sanitiser is available to all mourners in the Chapel.

-No one is being permitted in the operational areas of the crematorium or beyond the reception at the office.
+No one is being permitted in the operational areas of the crematorium, the waiting area or beyond the reception at the office.

-Mourners are also being encouraged to wait in their cars or outside the chapel ahead of services, rather than congregating in the waiting room to reduce the risk of infection.
+Mourners are also being encouraged to wait in their cars or outside the chapel ahead of services, as the waiting area remains closed at this time.